Spamty/blog/README.md

 Copyright (c) 2016 by
 [Spamty team](https://github.com/Spamty) &
 [contributors](https://github.com/Spamty/blog/graphs/contributors)

+The **source code of our blog** (especially the `.html` files) is licensed under the **GNU General Public License** version 3 as published by the Free Software Foundation.

+You should have received a copy of the GNU General Public License along with this work.
+If not, see <http://www.gnu.org/licenses/>.

 The **text and content of our blog** (especially in the `_posts` directory) is licensed under a Creative Commons